koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 ```

 #### Exec Form
 Exec form has the syntax: `RUN ["<exec", "<arg-1>", ..., "<arg-n>"]` where `exec` is the executable to run followed by any number of arguments.
-This form also lets using a different shell:
+This form also lets the user use a different shell:

 ```dockerfile
 FROM alpine